 The Wayne Morse Center for Law and Politics encourages civic engagement and inspires enlightened dialogue by bringing students, scholars, activists, policymakers, and communities together to discuss public problems affecting Oregon, our nation, and the world.
-It promotes the legacy of Oregon’s Senator Wayne Morse by fostering education, research, and leadership to advance justice and democracy.
+It promotes the legacy of Oregon’s Senator Wayne Morse by fostering education, research, and leadership to advance justice and inclusive democracy.

 Center History